There are also articles on this site more generally about

 The yellow line on the paddle should be between the two yellow arrows.

-Torque on the axle from the gear train is relatively low, and so this hub uses only one non-turn washer, at the left side.
-The installation instructions specify a yellow washer for the coaster-brake version of the hub, type 5R, which places the axle with its round sides in the edges of the dropout slots.
+Torque on the axle from the gear train is relatively low, and so the bellcrank-shifting hubs use only one non-turn washer, at the left side.
+The installation instructions specify a yellow washer, type 5R, for the coaster-brake version of the hub to place the axle with its round sides in the edges of the dropout slots.
 This is normally a right-side washer (so, the "R") but is shown on the left side in the documentation of this hub.
 A brown washer, Type 5L, is specified for the Rollerbrake version, also installed on the left side.
-See anti-rotation washer chart.
-As long as the round, threaded part of the axle contacts the faces of the dropouts, so the axle sits straight, another Shimano anti-rotation washer could probably be substituted.
+As long as the round, threaded part of the axle contacts the faces of the dropouts so the axle sits straight, another Shimano anti-rotation washer could probably be substituted.
+The dropouts of an older three-speed bicycle will need to be widened to fit these hubs.
+File only the bottom of the slots, so you can be sure that the axle sits straight.

 Japan was the prototype for this sequence.
 Reached stage 2 in the late 1970s, stage 3 in the early 1980s, stage 4 in the mid 1980s, Stage 5 in the late 1980s and stage 6 by the early 1990s.
 Japanese bicycles have not been imported to the U.S. in significant number since then, though high-end, high-value Japanese-made parts are still somewhat available.